anandb/fast_mock_server/docs/FREEMARKER_TEMPLATE_GUIDE.md

    - `headers` - Map of HTTP headers (String → String)
    - `body` - Parsed JSON body (Map of String → Object)
    - `cookies` - Map of cookies (String → String)
+   - `pathVariables` - Map of path variables extracted from the URL (String → String)
 2. Evaluate the Freemarker template using this context
 3. Return the rendered result as the response body